CLICK HERE FOR THE SITE CAMERAS

 The Farash Obsevatory (Big Dome)

 2005 saw the completion of another major project, the The Farash Observatory. (also known as the BigDome).
 A 12 foot clamshell style dome sits high above a warm room housing the computers that can remotely control the scope and imaging cameras.
-This observatory has just recently been upgraded to include a brand new Celestron CGE-pro equatorial mount and a 2032mm (10 inch) @ focal length = F8 Astro Tech astrograph scope.
+Last year in 2017 this observatory was upgraded to a top quality Astro-physics AP 1100 equatorial mount and a Celestron C14 Edge @ focal length = F8 SCT scope.
 This facility is primarily intended for astrophotography, with a computer down in the warm room controlling cameras, focusing motors, and so on.
 A small refractor has been mounted and aligned with the C14 for use in auto-guided photography.
 A modified DSLR for astrophotography work was also purchased last year for member use.

 1997 saw the completion of the Louis S. Wolk Building.
 This facility serves as educational facility, library, meeting building, and much more.
 It’s the literal and figurative heart of the club.
 Observers also have access to several pads, complete with power for those needing to run their drives and cameras.